SAP-archive/cloud-concur-expenses-analyzer-ext/README.md

 #### Register a new Partner Application (optional)

-If [registering a new partner application](https://developer.concur.com/manage-apps/partner-applications.html) instead of using the default one, make sure it has permissions to access **Expense Report - Add, Approve, or Update Expense Reports APIs**.
+If [you register a new partner application](https://developer.concur.com/manage-apps/partner-applications.html) instead of using the default one, make sure it has permissions to access **Expense Report - Add, Approve, or Update Expense Reports APIs**.

 Again - the partner application comes with an **application key** that will be used when generating the access token.
 You can find this key in the _Application Authorization_ section.